Hot Country Series, Book 3

 The guys grinned.
 “Sure thing, Ryder.”
 They knew what was going to happen.

 He wasn’t shy about bringing a woman backstage to help him de-stress after a show.
 His cock jumped in his jeans as a guard opened the door for him.
 That hot little ginger was waiting for him, and he’d have her long hair wrapped around his fist and her lips on his cock as soon as he got rid of Schmiddy.

 He stepped into the room and looked for her in the seating area.
 Empty.

-She stood back in a corner.
+Ryder spotted her standing in a back corner.
 When she spun to face him, her long, thick hair flowed like silk bed sheets.
 Her tight little body, in a green sweater and jeans, presented him with damn nice-sized breasts for someone so small.

-“Uh huh.”
-Sweat rolled into his eyes and he pulled off his T-shirt and wiped his face with it.
-He tossed it into a basket in the corner.
+“Uh-huh.”
+Sweat rolled into his eyes, and he pulled off his T-shirt and wiped his face with it.
+He tossed it into a wicker basket in the corner.
 “Let’s say I give you what you want.
 Then what?”
 He advanced on her, his shaft filling, his groin hot and ready for release.